maurosh/SparkyBonsai/README.md

 2d.Reboot and find the custom option on grub’s menu.

 3. Network boot (pxe) is also possible using the proper boot parameters in your server’s pxelinux.cfg/default.
 If you wish to save changes on server, the use of nfs server is recommended.
-Sparky Bonsai won’t run a pxe server pre-configured (as pure Porteus do), so you have to configure it according your server’s OS instructions.
+Sparky Bonsai won’t run a pxe server pre-configured (as pure Porteus do), so you have to configure it according to your server’s OS instructions.

 ### Usage
 Login: